rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-defeating-string-array-mapping.md

 It entails gathering all the string constants from the code into an array and modifying the code so that string literals are accesssed by referencing the array at various indices instead of having string literals being used directly.
-Like with previously discussed obfuscation techniques we will be exploring it in isolation, but in real automation-hostile sites it will most likely be used in combination with another techniques.
+Like with previously discussed obfuscation techniques we will be exploring it in isolation, but in real websites it will most likely be used in combination with another techniques.

 Let us consider the following code: